 If you want to know more about the history of PTSD, what causes it, what PTSD symptoms look like, how to help someone with PTSD, or how CBD and PTSD are connected, keep reading.

-1. More than 8 million Americans suffer from PTSD.
+1. About 8 million Americans suffer from PTSD per annum.

 So is PTSD a disability?
-Actually, no; it’s a mental health issue.
+Actually, no, it belongs to the long list of mental health issues.
 The official PTSD definition states that this is a psychiatric disorder that occurs in people who have gone through a shock or a trauma such as a natural disaster, a serious accident, a terrorist act, war, combat, rape, or other violent personal assault.
 It can affect people of all ages, ethnicity, nationality, and culture.

-3. Over 60% of men experience at least one traumatic event during their lifetime.
+3. 60% of men experience at least one traumatic event during their lifetime.